Stochastic Reaction Networks Within Interacting Compartments with Content-Dependent Fragmentation: Non-Explosivity of Compartment Models

 \subsection{Explosive Chemistry}

-It is natural to also ask about the converse of Conjecture \ref{conj:frag-nonexplosive}: if $\chem$ is explosive, must the associated compartment model $N$ also be explosive?
-The answer is no, as the following example demonstrates.
+It is natural to also ask about the converse of Conjecture \ref{conj:frag-nonexplosive}: if $\chem_{\Rate}$ is explosive, must the associated compartment model $N$ also be explosive?
+Somewhat surprisingly, to us at least, the answer is no. Indeed, the chemistry in the following example is explosive for any positive choice of rate constants when started in any state with at least one enzyme, but explosivity for the compartment model will depend on how the species are distributed after compartment fragmentation events.

 \begin{example} Consider the following model

 For $p\in(0,1)$, let $\psi_p:\ZZ^2_{\ge0}\times \ZZ^2_{\ge0} \to [0,1]$ be any function with the following properties: \begin{enumerate} \item[(i)] $\psi_p(x,y)=0$ if $y_i>x_i$ for some $i$.